Controlled Gate Networks: Theory and Application to Eigenvalue Estimation: Introduction

-Controlled gate networks can be very useful for quantum algorithms that repeatedly use controlled gates.
-Examples include linear combinations of unitaries for Hamiltonian simulation and quantum signal processing \cite{10.5555/2481569.2481570,2016arXiv161006546H}, phase estimation \cite{Kitaev:1995qy,Abrams:1999,Cleve:1998,Svore:2013}, imaginary time evolution \cite{motta2020determining,Turro:2021vbk}, and variational subspace methods \cite{2019arXiv190908925P,2022arXiv220910571F,2022arXiv221114854Y,2022PhRvA.105b2417C,Mejuto-Zaera:2023ier}.
-In particular, controlled operations that are closely related to each other are well-suited for these networks, as only a small number of gates may be used to change between them.
-The application to variational subspace methods is particularly noteworthy.
-There a single auxiliary qubit can be used to prepare the superposition of any two variational states generated by the controlled gate network.
-These superpositions can then be used to determine all the inner products and Hamiltonian matrix elements needed.
+Controlled gate networks are useful for quantum algorithms that use controlled operator structures.
+Examples include linear combinations of unitary operators for Hamiltonian simulation and quantum signal processing \cite{10.5555/2481569.2481570,low2019hamiltonian}, phase estimation \cite{Kitaev:1995qy,Abrams:1999,Cleve:1998,Svore:2013}, imaginary time evolution \cite{motta2020determining,Turro:2021vbk}, and variational subspace methods \cite{2019arXiv190908925P,2022arXiv220910571F,2022arXiv221114854Y,2022PhRvA.105b2417C,Mejuto-Zaera:2023ier}.
+Controlled unitary operators that are similar in operator structure are well-suited for controlled gate networks, as then the transformation gates can be quite simple.

-Our purpose of this work is to introduce the concept of a controlled gate network and show how it can reduce the number of gates in circuits when repeated controlled operations with similar structures are required.
-We illustrate with two specific examples that are analyzed in detail.
-The first example is a variational subspace calculation for a two-qubit system.
-The task requires computing inner products and Hamiltonian matrix elements for state vectors produced using unitary transformations with different input parameters.
-We show that the standard approach requires 64 CNOT gates and 82 single qubit gates, but the controlled gate network approach requires only 13 CNOT gates and 21 single qubit gates.

-The second controlled gate network example we discuss is called controlled reversal gates.
-Controlled reversal gates reverse the flow of time in Hamiltonian simulations using anticommuting operators and an auxiliary qubit as a switch.
-This functionality makes it valuable for eigenvalue estimation methods such as the Rodeo Algorithm.
-We will see that controlled reversal gates reduce the number of two-qubit entangling gates required for our system by a factor of $5$ as compared with an approach using standard controlled gates.
-These calculations are carried out on the IBM Perth and Quantinuum H1-2 machines.
-In the following, we present the implementation of the Rodeo Algorithm with controlled reversal gates on the IBM Perth and Quantinuum H1-2 machines.
+In what follows, we outline the general theory of controlled gate networks and show how this approach minimizes the number of two-qubit gates required to construct linear combinations of unitary operators.
+We then provide three illustrative examples.
+The first involves a variational subspace calculation for a two-qubit system.
+The second demonstrates eigenvalue estimation of a two-qubit Hamiltonian using the rodeo algorithm \cite{Choi:2020pdg} with a particular type of controlled gate network known as a controlled reversal gate.
+The third example applies controlled gate networks to simulate the controlled time evolution of a free nucleon on a three-dimensional lattice.